Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 ## Timer class

-`timerX` objects hold all the settable register values and provide some rudimentary functions for the most common timer operations and register bits assignments.
+`timerX` objects hold all the settable register values and provide functions for the most common timer operations and register bits assignments.
 Multiple `timerX` objects with different configs for the same timer allow quick operation mode switching with `enable` member function.

 The object has several `public` variables corresponding to the number of settable timer registers.
 These variables can be assigned with values (16-bit half words, except Timer1 DMAR register that is 32-bit); these values are written into the corresponding registers with `config` or `enable` member functions.
 The variables are named according to the registers they represent:

 `CR1, CR2, SMCR, DIER, CCMR1, CCMR2, CCER, PSC, ARR, RCR, CCR1, CCR2, CCR3, CCR4, BDTR, DCR, DMAR` *(RCR and BDTR are Timer1 only)*

+*One doesn't have to change these variables manually, as most of them can be set up with setup member functions.*

 The call to constructor initializes all these variables to the corresponding register reset value (`0` for all except `ARR` that resets at `0xFFFF`) except `BDTR` for Timer1.